ao/hivemind/docs/final_project_summary.md

 - Release management

 **Implementation Details:**
-- The `CicdManager` in `src/cicd.rs` provides the core implementation
+- The `CicdManager` would be implemented in `internal/cicd/manager.go`
 - Provider-specific adapters for CI/CD platforms
 - Pipeline configuration templates
 - Webhook integration for event-driven workflows